Taapeli/stk-addons/GrampsUtils/gramps50/plugins/PlaceTool/README.md

 If a new enclosing place is also specified then the new hierarchy is placed under the enclosing place.

+** Editing place names **

+The "Replace text" function allows substituting a specified text string in the place names with another.
+Regular expressions can also be used.

+** Notes **

 The "Clear selections" button will clear the form.